mousepawmedia/omission/BUILDING.md

 python -m pip install kivy
 ~~~

-7. Download the .zip for Omission and put it in your main user folder.
+7. Download the .zip for Omission and put it directly on the `C:` drive.
 Right-click the file, click "Extract All", and follow the instructions.

 8. In your command prompt, we'll start Omission.

 ~~~
-cd omission
+cd C:\omission-master
 python -m omission
 ~~~

-**Every time you want to run Omission again, open a new command prompt
+**Every time you want to run Omission again, open a command prompt
 and follow ONLY step 8 again!**

 ## Mac OS X/appleOS